-Texas A&M would not lose a game the rest of the season, and Manziel became the first freshman named the Heisman Trophy winner.
-Johnny Football dominated in a landslide with 72.88-percent of the vote, while beating out Notre Dame linebacker Manti Te'o and Kansas State quarterback Collin Klein in New York City.
+Texas A&M and head coach Kevin Sumlin would not lose a game the rest of the season, and Manziel became the first freshman named the Heisman Trophy winner.
+Johnny Football dominated in a landslide with 72.88 percent of the vote, while beating out finalists including Notre Dame linebacker Manti Te'o and Kansas State quarterback Collin Klein in New York City.

-How did he cap his Heisman season?
+How did the All-American cap his Heisman season?
 By torching the Oklahoma Sooners and breaking two Cotton Bowl records with 516 total yards and 229 rushing yards.

-Manziel's 5,116 total yards in his first season are still the most in SEC history.
+Manziel's 5,116 total yards are by far the most in SEC history by a freshman and were second-most all-time until LSU's Joe Burrow came around.
 He also broke the Texas A&M record with 21 rushing touchdowns as a freshman, and he'd break the Aggies record with 37 touchdown passes the following year.

 We'll likely never see anyone dominate like this kid did ever again.